gradle/gradle/design-docs/play-support.md

 - Daemons expire some time after build, with much shorter expiry than the build daemon.
 - Reuse infrastructure from build daemon.

-## Keep running Play application up-to-date when source changes
+## Feature: Keep running Play application up-to-date when source changes

 This story adds an equivalent of Play's continuous mode (i.e. developer adds ~ before a command such as play ~run), where Gradle monitors the source files for changes and rebuilds and restarts the application when some change is detected.
 Note that 'restart'